 Depending on the severity of your condition, the team works closely with the patient and his family to provide comprehensive rehabilitation, that includes the best possible Physical Therapy and sports rehabilitation.
 It helps to manage pain, prevent permanent damage, and regain strength and movement in parts of their body after an injury.

-Our award-winning neurological and stem cell research center is also recognized globally for our world-class Physical Therapy for Knee Osteoarthritis.
+Our award-winning neurological and Cell research center is also recognized globally for our world-class Physical Therapy for Knee Osteoarthritis.
 We use a wide range of treatment and rehabilitation techniques, including:

 icons Pain relief